MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 ## Set a disk witness for the SOFS

+To set a disk witness, follow these steps:

 1. Select **Fabric** > **Storage** > **File Servers**.
 Right-click the SOFS server (not the nodes) and select **Properties**.
 2. In **General**, select **Use disk witness for this file server from the specified pool** to indicate that the disk witness for the SOFS must come from a specific storage pool.
 VMM creates a three-way mirror space, and configures it as the disk witness for the cluster.